gvwilson/sensibleadventures/misc/bear-02.md

 "Blazes," the sergeant cursed.
 "No!" he shouted.
 "But if you can both hang on, we can get you to shore."

-Prince Lormay grabbed the free end of the rope and tied it under his sister's armpits, then lifted her arms.
+Prince Thokmay grabbed the free end of the rope and tied it under his sister's armpits, then lifted her arms.
 "Hold on really, really tight," he told her, putting her hands on the rope.
 "No matter what happens.
 All right?"